What is a Gantt chart and why is it important?

 Chief among the advantages of Gantt charts is the ability to measure progress towards a task’s completion rather than having the task exist in a binary “finished” or “not finished” state.
 The format allows team members to update a task’s percentage of completion and track task dependencies, which is something many other scheduling layouts lack.

-There are also benefits of Gantt chart software for this particular purpose.
-The bar layout displays percentage completion in a very sleek manner that you don’t get with the few other formats that have a similar feature.
+Gantt chart software also has benefits for this particular purpose.
+The bar layout displays percentage completion very sleekly, which you don’t get with the few other formats with a similar feature.

 Encourages fewer time delays

 Another key Gantt chart benefit is the layout’s conduciveness to keeping everyone focused and on track.
-Other planning and scheduling types rely on workers communicating (and then subsequently remembering) which tasks and resources are tied to another team’s success.
-This is a recipe for disaster when it comes to capacity planning on complex projects and puts projects at risk of not being completed on time.
-A Gantt chart remedies this so easily it’s almost hard to believe.
+Other planning and scheduling types rely on workers communicating (and subsequently remembering) which tasks and resources are tied to another team’s success.
+This is a recipe for disaster regarding capacity planning on complex projects and puts projects at risk of not being completed on time.
+A Gantt chart remedies this so easily that it’s almost hard to believe.

 Facilitates transparency

-A properly-maintained Gantt chart will make it very clear which workers or aspects of your project are excelling – or stalling.
+A properly maintained Gantt chart will clarify which workers or aspects of your project are excelling – or stalling.
 This can help management make effective decisions about where to allocate extra attention and resources to keep things running smoothly.

 It also helps contextualize worker output.
-A particular employee stalling may not be doing so because of incompetence but rather because an item their role is dependent on has fallen behind.
+A particular employee stalling may not be doing so because of incompetence but because an item their role depends on has fallen behind.
 You wouldn’t be able to deduce this from other schedule layouts.

 Increases flexibility

 As mentioned a few times now, the ability to see interdependencies is a chief Gantt chart benefit.
-One of the ways this benefit manifests itself is in encouraging flexibility.
+One of the ways this benefit manifests itself is by encouraging flexibility.

 Responsible managers can often fear adjusting other types of schedules that don’t display interdependencies clearly because doing so can have unknown consequences.
 When you adjust a Gantt chart, however, you can immediately see the ripple effects your change will produce.